ZenDevelopmentEcosystem/nginx-proxy-index/README.md

 : The service's description.

 INDEX_EXCLUDES
-: Comma separated lists of any virtual-host names that should not be listed in the index.
+: Comma separated list of any virtual-host names that should not be listed in the index.
   This can be useful in case of multi-hostname services where only the primary should be listed.
   It can also be used to exclude the index-service itself from the list.

 INDEX_GROUP
 : The service-group the site belongs to.

-This property will be utilized in the visualization in the future.
-Currently only present in the index.json file.
+INDEX_TAGS
+: Comma separated list of string tags.
+It is a convenient way to allow multi-grouping of services beyond the group property.

 Frontend Application
 --------------------